Joint Base Charleston Launches Immersive Communication Training for Airmen

-Airmen at Joint Base Charleston now have access to an enhanced learning immersion program by the Emotional Intelligence Institute, which has a new virtual training tool designed to strengthen communication skills through supported simulations.
-(U.S. Air Force Graphic by Airman 1st Class Nahaku Takahashi)
+Airmen at Joint Base Charleston now have access to an enhanced learning immersion program by the Emotional Intelligence Institute, which has a new virtual training tool designed to strengthen communication skills through realistic, artificial intelligence supported simulations.

+Delivered via Zoom and Microsoft Teams, EII provides a safe space to practice tough conversations, both personal and professional, without real-world consequences.
+Sessions are guided by immersive learning specialists who tailor each scenario to the individual’s needs.

+“We want to enact change in the way we teach Airmen these vital skills,” said Andrea Peters, 628th Air Base Wing Integrated Resilience director of integrated prevention and response.
+“We want to use the data and metrics to show the right direction we need to go.”

 |Date Taken: